ravisiyer/html-auto-header-ids/README.md

 ---

+## Installation

+This extension is not yet available on the Visual Studio Code Marketplace.
+To install it, you must use the `.vsix` file from the [releases page](https://github.com/ravisiyer/html-auto-header-ids/releases).

+1. Download the latest `auto-header-ids-*.vsix` file from the releases.
+2. In VS Code, open the **Extensions** view (`Ctrl+Shift+X`).
+3. Click the three dots `...` in the top right corner.
+4. Select **"Install from VSIX..."** and choose the downloaded file.

+---

 ## Extension Settings

 This extension contributes the following settings, which you can modify in your VS Code `settings.json` file: